 In the late 11th and 12th centuries the state of Kiev fragmented into a number of independent principalities.
 The largest and wealthiest of these was the Republic of Novgorod.
-This was located in the north, and grew wealthy from its trade with the rest of Europe based on products of the northern forests, such as honey, furs and wax.
+This was located in the north, and grew wealthy from its trade with the rest of Europe through the Baltic Sea, based on products of its northern forests, such as honey, furs and wax.

 In the mid-13th century the Russian states experienced very destructive raids by the Mongols.
 These were followed by two centuries of Mongol rule.
 Most of this time was spent under the control of the western branch of the Mongol Empire, called the Golden Horde.

 The Mongol khans did not impose direct rule on the Russian principalities.
 Instead, they selected one of the princes to act as the go-between the khan and the other princes.
 As time went by this position fell into the hands of the ruler of the principality of Muscovy, centred on the city of Moscow.
 These princes used their position to gain more and more power into their own hands, until they dominated the other princes.
 They annexed the territories of smaller principalities to their own state, bringing them under their direct control.